-This prospectus gives vital information about the SGI Peak Growth Fund, the SGI Prudent Growth Fund and the SGI Conservative Fund (each a "Fund" and together the "Funds"), each an investment portfolio of The RBB Fund, Inc. (the "Company"), including information on investment policies, risks and fees.
+This Prospectus gives vital information about the SGI Peak Growth Fund and the SGI Prudent Growth Fund (each a "Fund" and together the "Funds"), each an investment portfolio of The RBB Fund, Inc. (the "Company"), including information on investment policies, risks and fees.
 For your own benefit and protection, please read it before you invest and keep it on hand for future reference.